What Is a Candle-Making Class and Is It Worth Trying?

 |---|---|

-| Low barrier to entry—no talent or experience needed | Can be pricier than buying a candle ($30–$80 per class, depending on location and materials) |
+| Low barrier to entry, as no talent or experience is needed | Can be pricier than buying a pre-made candle, ranging from $30 to $80 per class |

-| Tangible, usable result you can enjoy or gift | Not ideal if you dislike mess or strong scents (though ventilation is usually good) |
+| Tangible, usable result you can enjoy or gift to others | Not ideal if you have a strong dislike for mess or highly sensitive smell |

-| Great for stress relief and sensory engagement | May not satisfy those seeking intense physical or intellectual challenge |
+| Great for stress relief and deep sensory engagement | May not satisfy those seeking intense physical or intellectual challenges |

-| Fun social activity or solo retreat | Quality varies—research the instructor and studio first |
+| Fun social activity or a peaceful solo retreat | Quality varies by instructor, so you must research the studio first |

-| Potential gateway to a hobby or side business | Some find the process repetitive after a few tries |
+| Potential gateway to a permanent hobby or side business | Some find the process repetitive after a few tries |

 Tips for Getting the Most Out of Your Class